Sun, sand and root canal: Medical tourism booms in Costa Rica

 "We had a gentleman, for example, who was interested in coming in for a knee procedure about six months ago and then he decided not to come.
 He said he'd rather wait and see if Obamacare would cover it", said Cooke.

-A few insurance companies in the U.S. like Cigna Corp (CI.N), Satori and Blue Cross Blue Shield are already expanding their supplier network to include overseas clinics and facilities to help cut costs.
+A few insurance companies in the U.S. like Cigna Corp, Satori and Blue Cross Blue Shield are already expanding their supplier network to include overseas clinics and facilities to help cut costs.

 "What we're hoping, and it would be an important step, is that these insurance companies offer an incentive to those who choose the international option," Manzi said.